Dr. Carlo Romanò

-The wide range of preformed spacer includes 18 variants.
-Four typology of stem combinable with 3 sizes of head and 2 options of antibiotic (gentamicin or vancomycin + gentamicin).
+The wide range of preformed spacer includes 24 variants.
+4 types of stem combinable with 3 sizes of head and 2 options of antibiotic.

-The whole range of preformed spacer for knee includes 7 variants: 3 with gentamicin and 4 with vancomycin and gentamicin
+The preformed spacer for knee includes 7 variants: 3 with Gentamicin and 4 with Vancomycin + Gentamicin

-The Preformed spacers for shoulder are available in 2 sizes
+The preformed spacer for shoulder is loaded with Gentamicin and is available in 2 sizes

 What is a periprosthetic joint infection (PJI )?

 Joint prosthesis within the human body may act as a foreign material.
 Although in the majority of the cases they are well accepted by our body, in same patients joint implant can be colonized by bacteria and become infected.

 Which is the probability to have a PJI ?

 The overall risk of a PJI is relatively low, ranging from 0.5 to 3 %.
 However, some conditions may enhance the risk.
 These include: previous surgeries on the same joint, diabetes, smoke, alcool or drug abuse, peripheral vasculopathies, renal insufficiency, corticosteroids treatments etc.Recent reports show that PJI is the first reason for failure of knee prosthesis and the third for hip prosthesis in the usa.
 Even in europe, with slight differences among countries, PJI is among the first three reasons for revision surgery.

 Are there risk factors predisposing to PJI ?